TV’s ‘Travelers’ points to a common thread woven through much of modern Science Fiction

 Think about it!
 The atheist mocks the notion of virgin birth and and a supernatural God, while freely accepting man doing the same via science.
 This we can believe, but there is no way the God of the Bible would know science… would He?
 The magical ingredient making all things credible becomes the inventiveness of man expressed in technology.
 It sounds like typical hypocrisy to me.
-Could it be that for the skeptic it is not really about science or intellectual integrity at all, but a refusal to worship anything above the created being?
+Could it be that for the skeptic it is not really about science or intellectual integrity at all.
+Could it be that hidden behind these superficial excuses is a refusal to worship anything above the created being?

 Consider this!
-When seeking an explanation of our existence the pride of man rejects the notion of Immortal God fashioning us in His own image, yet embrace with enthusiasm a man-like species of advanced alien beings lending their DNA to birth man–enter Prometheus.
+When seeking an explanation of our existence the pride of man rejects the notion of Immortal God fashioning us in His own image.
+Yet, it is easy to embrace a man-like species doing the same.
+That is, an advanced species of alien beings lending their DNA to birth man–enter Prometheus.
 See – https://en.wikipedia.org/wiki/Prometheus_(2012_film)

 How is it we can imagine an elevated man ‘species’ but wholly reject the notion of God?
 The truth is the pride of man is disposed to worship an Almighty Man.
 It really comes down again and again to a form of idolatry.
 Man must celebrate man!

 Idolatry seeks to erase the notion of God and replace him with ourselves.
 So much of science fiction carries the undercurrent of this message.
-We deny God created us or the planets, yet eventually we propose a version of things where enlightened man can, howbeit poorly, as is the case with the Genesis Weapon in Star Trek’s Wrath of Khan.
+We deny God created us or the planets, yet eventually we propose a version of things where enlightened man can.
+This is the case with the Genesis Weapon in Star Trek’s Wrath of Khan, though the venture was unsuccessful.
 See https://en.wikipedia.org/wiki/Star_Trek_II:_The_Wrath_of_Khan).

 The leap of faith required to worship God is somehow too humiliating to consider, but this whimsical alternative resonates with wisdom and superior insight.
 Man is blinded by his hidden motive to be supreme and cannot humble himself before an all powerful God.
 The humanist will mock the idea of God under the guise that His existence is implausible, yet has no problem raising man to a similar height.